sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-cyber-threat-intel.md

 Cyber Threat Intelligence

-CTI is short for cyber threat intellgence, a subfield of cybersecurity that focuses on intelligence about adversaries.
+CTI is short for cyber threat intelligence, a subfield of cybersecurity that focuses on intelligence about adversaries.

 </details>